How The Trump Administration Uses 'Workarounds' To Reshape Legal Immigration

 "This particular backdoor approach to getting rid of the program — rather than going through Congress, just making it very difficult for people to apply — that was something we didn't see coming," said Amaha Kassa, the executive director of African Communities Together, a nonprofit that helps African immigrants and their families.

 To immigrant advocates, the diversity visa is a small example of a larger pattern.
-They say the Trump administration is trying to use rules, regulations, order, and proclamations — what one administration official calls "workarounds" — to make sweeping changes to the legal immigration system without approval or input from Congress.
+They say the Trump administration is trying to use rules, regulations, order and proclamations — what one administration official calls "workarounds" — to make sweeping changes to the legal immigration system without approval or input from Congress.
 And they warn that these backdoor changes will make it harder for low-income immigrants to resettle in the U.S.

 The diversity visa has long been a favorite target at the president's campaign rallies.